 More coffee lovers understand that its critical to use a container that is light-proof as well as airtight.
 This type of canister will keep the oxygen out and stop the coffee from getting stale when exposed to light.

-Plastic bags (short-term), mason jars, and recycled bottles are all readily available.
+Plastic bags (short-term, not best choice), mason jars, and recycled bottles are all readily available.
 Most containers won’t let air get into your coffee.
 However, if you use any of them if you must keep them in a dark cabinet or pantry.

 3. Use the Retailer’s Coffee Bag